-Aphelion: for an object orbiting the Sun, this is the point where the object in its elliptical orbit is at greatest distance from the Sun.
+- Aphelion: the point where the object in its elliptical orbit is at greatest distance from the Sun.

 Kepler's Second Law states that the orbital speed is not constant but varies along the orbit.
-Near the perihelion, where the radius vector is shorter than at aphelion, the arc of the ellipse is correspondingly longer.
-So the orbital velocity is maximum at perihelion and minimum at aphelion and the consequence is that solar day at Perihelion is therefore longer than the average day and the opposite at aphelion, hence the unconvenience to use the solar day as a measure of time.
+Near the perihelion, where the radius vector is shorter than at the aphelion, the arc of the ellipse is correspondingly longer.
+So, the orbital velocity is maximum at the perihelion and minimum at the aphelion, consequently the solar day at the perihelion is longer than the average day and the opposite at the aphelion, hence the inconvenience to use the solar day as a measure of time.

 Like the day, there are even several types of years:

-The sidereal year (or astral year) is the time the Earth needs to make a complete revolution around the Sun relative to the stars.
-So it is the interval for a fixed observer on Earth when the Sun occupies the same position among the stars after one year.
+The sidereal year, or astral year, is the time the Earth needs to make a complete revolution around the Sun relative to the stars.
+So, it is the interval for a fixed observer on the Earth when the Sun occupies the same position among the stars after one year.
 The duration of the sidereal year is 365 days, 6 hours, 9 minutes and 10 seconds equal to 365.256 average solar days.
-This period was observed by the Egyptian observing the star Sirius, one of the brightest in the sky, but the use of fixed stars made it increasingly difficult to measure in ancient times.
+This period was defined by the ancient Egyptians observing the star Sirius, one of the brightest in the sky, but the use of fixed stars made it increasingly difficult to measure in ancient times.

-The solar year or tropical year is the time interval between two successive spring equinoxes, or the time the Sun needs to return to the same location, after a complete cycle of the seasons.
-However the revolution of the Earth is not constant, but it is subjected to variations due to the different speed along the orbit (Kepler's Second law), because of gravitational interference by the presence of other planets and because of the precessing of the equinoxes (see later paragraph).
+The solar year, or tropical year, is the time interval between two successive spring equinoxes, or the time the Sun needs to return to the same location, after a complete cycle of the seasons.
+However, the revolution of the Earth is not constant, but it is subjected to variations due to the different speed along the orbit (Kepler's Second law), because of gravitational interference by the presence of other planets, and because of the precessing of the equinoxes (see the next paragraphs for further details).
 The solar year is therefore better to observe than the sidereal year, yet all these changes do not make the solar year to be used as a precise reference.
-So it was defined a mean solar year, equal to 365.2422 days or 365 days, 5 hours, 48 minutes and 46 seconds, i.e. 20 minutes and 24.6 seconds shorter than the sidereal year.
+So, it was defined a mean solar year, equal to 365.2422 days or 365 days, 5 hours, 48 minutes and 46 seconds, i.e. 20 minutes and 24.6 seconds shorter than the sidereal year.